a-chernykh/dotfiles/README.md

 * .gitconfig
 * .gitignore_global

-It will also copy `Sublime Text 3` configuration.
+It will also install config files for:

+* Sublime Text 3
+* iTerm (need to specify path to the config in iTerm Settings)